snimu/mask/README.md

     from training bidirectionally.
 - Instead of the choice being between training on either both the fw and bw task or only the fw task, make it a choice between training on just the fw or just the bw task.
-- Finetune some open LLM (phi3 or whatever) on a dataset with this method, then train it to perform as a ColBERT-replacement RAG tool.
+- Finetune some open LLM on a dataset with this method, then train it to perform as a ColBERT-replacement RAG tool.

 I'm not sure if I will actually get to any of those;
 I have a lot of other ideas I want to explore, and way to little money to do it all.

 ## Acknoledgements